How Does My Doctor Know I Have Malignant Mesothelioma?

 Your other risk factors, such as working with asbestos

 Your doctor will also do a physical exam.
 The exam can help tell if you have fluid in the chest, abdomen, or heart.
 This fluid can be a sign of mesothelioma.
 It can also be a sign of some other cancer, or could be related to a condition that is not cancer.
 Then the doctor may do tests to find out if you really have mesothelioma.
+The most important and definitive test is a biopsy.

 Imaging tests help your doctor see what is happening in your body.
-You may have one or more of these imaging tests to help find out if you have malignant mesothelioma.
+You may have 1 or more of these imaging tests to help find out if you have malignant mesothelioma.
 Or, if a biopsy (removing a sample of cells and looking at them under a microscope) shows you have mesothelioma, these tests may be done to help figure out how far it has spread.

 Chest X-rays are often the first test done when a patient has a complaint such as prolonged coughing or shortness of breath.
 X-rays of your chest can help your doctor see if you have fluid or other signs of cancer in the spaces between your lungs.
 X-rays of your abdomen can help the doctor see if the abdomen is affected with areas of cancer.